ARM-software/ebbr/source/chapter2-uefi.rst

    before `ExitBootServices()` is called.

    https://fwupd.org/

+Firmware is allowed to accept capsules not containing firmware updates in any format, with or without authentication. [#SignalingNote]_

+.. [#SignalingNote] Capsules not containing firmware updates can be used as a signaling mean between OS and firmware, as described in [DEPBOOT]_ for example.

 Firmware is also required to provide an EFI System Resource Table (ESRT) as described in :UEFI:`23.4`.